Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: The script uses grep to find the lines containing the root pattern, the -A 3 option makes it display 3 lines found after each match

 17-hidethisword: The script uses grep with the -v option to invert the search and display lines not containing the pattern bin

+18-letteronly: The script uses the grep command with a regular expression to match all lines beginning with a letter